Showing posts with label Verheyen. Show all posts

 The Kendall in Ithaca, NY.
 It was good to be able to say goodbye

-with his family and friends and colleagues from Johns Hopkins
+with his family, friends, and colleagues from Johns Hopkins

 and Cornell.
 Many fond memories were shared that showed the